VinceCabs/GAUnit/docs/tutorial.rst

 .. note::

-   In this tutorial, we use Chrome, but you could use any tool to get an HAR file: Firefox Developer Tool, proxies, etc.
+   In this tutorial, we use Chrome, but you could use any tool to get a HAR file: Firefox Developer Tool, proxies, etc.

 Open Chrome Network panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^